Roout/tic-tac-toe-solver/README.md

 ## This project solves the problem of the AI for the tic-tac-toe game.
 **Used algorithms:**
 - [x] Minimax
-- [ ] Minimax with alpha-betta prunning
+- [ ] Minimax with alpha-beta pruning
 - [ ] MCTS